The Spinc in Glendalough is outstanding.

 3. Sally Gap Drive

-Looking for the scenic route home?
+Looking for the scenic route home after the Glendalough Spinc walk?
 The Sally Gap Drive takes you through some of the best scenery in the Wicklow Mountains.
 Following the Old Military Road from Laragh, you’ll drive up into the mountains until you reach Sally Gap Crossroads.
 From here, swing right down to Roundwood, past the mighty Lough Tay and its stunning surroundings.

 FAQs about the Glendalough White Route